CAR T-Cell Therapy: A Healthcare Professional's Guide - Adverse Events

 CAR T-cell therapy works with the patient's own immune system to help boost the cancer-killing effects of the T lymphocyte (T-cell), a white blood cell.
 In one form of CAR T, a patient's T cells are separated out and engineered to express a chimeric antigen receptor (CAR) to target the tumor antigen CD19, a protein expressed on the surface of most B-cell lymphomas and leukemias.
 The re-engineered CAR T-cell is then re-infused back into the patient and redirects the T cells to kill the cancer.
 But CAR T-cell therapy is not for the faint-of-heart; side effects can be daunting and dangerous.

-For an introductory review of tumor pathophysiology and CAR T-cell mechanism of action, see these related slideshows:
+For an introductory review of tumor pathophysiology and CAR T-cell mechanisms, see these related slideshows:

 Overview: Side Effects from CAR T-Cell Therapy

-CAR T-cell therapy is a potent investigational treatment used in patients with high tumor burden.
-A positive response to CAR T-cell therapy leads to difficult, but often reversible, side effects of CAR T. Release of cytokines brought on by the infusion of the CAR T-cell therapy leads to many of these unique adverse reactions.
+CAR T-cell therapy is a potent cancer treatment used in patients with high tumor burden.
+A positive response to CAR T-cell therapy leads to difficult, but often reversible, side effects of CAR T. Ironically, release of the cytokines brought on by the infusion of the CAR T-cell therapy, which shows a response to therapy, leads to many of these unique adverse reactions.

 As studies continue in lymphomas, leukemias, and solid tumors, clinicians are learning how to manage these side effects, but fatalities have occurred.
 What are the expected adverse reactions to CAR T-cell therapy, and how are medical teams handling them?

-The most commonly reported adverse effects seen in CAR T-cell therapy clincial trials include:
+Commonly reported adverse effects seen in CAR T-cell therapy clinical trials include:

 - Cytokine Release Syndrome (CRS)

 - Tumor-Lysis Syndrome